Senipah/VBA-Better-Array/docs/api/methods/Sort.md

 # Sort

 ## Description
 The `Sort()` method sorts and returns the stored array.
 If the array has more than one dimension the `SortColumn` argument is used to determine the column in the array to be used for the comparison.
-Arrays with more than two dimensions are unsupported and will be returned unchanged.
 Uses an implementation of the [Quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm.

+#### Note

+Arrays more than two dimensions deep are unsupported and an error will be raised when trying to sort them.

 ## Syntax